raymondckm2000/shopping-cart-app/README.md

 ## Deployment

-The repository ships with an automated GitHub Actions workflow (`.github/workflows/deploy.yml`) that publishes the static files to GitHub Pages whenever the `main` branch is updated.
+The repository ships with an automated GitHub Actions workflow (`.github/workflows/deploy.yml`) that publishes the static files to GitHub Pages whenever the `work` branch is updated.
 No manual build tooling is required.

-1. Push your changes to `main`.
+1. Push your changes to `work`.
 2. The workflow bundles `index.html` and the entire `docs/` directory into a `public/` folder artifact and deploys it to the `gh-pages` environment.
 3. The site becomes available at `https://<username>.github.io/<repository>/` as soon as the deployment completes.
 For a user site, use a repository named `<username>.github.io` and the same workflow will publish to your root domain.

-If you prefer to manage GitHub Pages manually, you can still point the Pages settings to either `main` + `/ (root)` or `main` +
+If you prefer to manage GitHub Pages manually, you can still point the Pages settings to either `work` + `/ (root)` or `work` +
 `/docs`.
 The assets referenced by the page use relative paths, so they resolve correctly whether the site is served from the repository root or from the `docs/` directory.